java.lang.Objectjava.awt.AWTKeyStroke

 char.
 This is to avoid inadvertent clashes with

-calls to getAWTKeyStroke(int keyCode, int modifiers).
+calls to getAWTKeyStroke(int keyCode, int modifiers)

 The modifiers consist of any combination of:

-keyChar - the Character object for a keyboard charactermodifiers - a bitwise-ored combination of any modifiers
+- the Character object for a keyboard charactermodifiers

-AWTKeyStroke object for that key
+object for that key

-IllegalArgumentException - if keyChar is
+- if keyChar

-nullInputEventpublic static AWTKeyStroke getAWTKeyStroke(int keyCode, int modifiers, boolean onKeyRelease)
+public static AWTKeyStroke getAWTKeyStroke(int keyCode, int modifiers, boolean onKeyRelease)

 given a numeric key code and a set of modifiers, specifying